torq-lang/book-jv/src/book_introduction.md

 ## Actorflow

-Torq is a new programming language based on *Actorflow*, a patented programming model that fuses message-passing actors with a hidden implementation of declarative dataflow.
+Torq is a dynamic programming language based on *Actorflow*, a patented programming model that fuses message-passing actors with a hidden implementation of declarative dataflow.
 Concurrently executing actors only communicate by sending immutable messages.
 Requests and responses are correlated with private dataflow variables, bound indirectly by a controller.
 Actors that send requests may suspend, waiting for a variable bound by a response.
 Actors that receive messages may resume when a received message binds a waiting variable.
 This request-response interaction provides synchronization without sharing variables, giving us a naturally sequential programming style.
 Moreover, we can compose programs using a mix of libraries from other programming languages.
 All variables, dataflow or otherwise, are hidden.

 Consider the following program written as a Torq actor. `ConcurrentMath` calculates the number `7` using three concurrent child actors to supply the operands in the expression `1 + 2 * 3`.
 This example is an unsafe race condition in mainstream languages.
 However, in Torq, this sequential-looking but concurrently executing code will always calculate `7` because of the dataflow rule defined previously.
 Notice that Torq honors operator precedence without explicit synchronization.